softyde/pdf-preview/README.md

 The current implementation does not work on Windows installations.

+This plugin belongs to my project "Website for Egelpfuhl Elementary School in Templin" and may not make much sense for others.

 ## Installation

 Installing the Pdf Preview plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.